Service Center and Recharge Center Fees Procedures

 Establishing a Service Center:

 Deans, directors, or department chairs should propose the creation of a service center and service center rates.
 The benefits of a proposed service center must be weighed against the benefits of obtaining similar goods/services from commercial or other University sources.
 In contemplating the creation of a service center, departmental management must consider a variety of criteria:

-The Vice Provost for Administration and Finance is responsible for final approvals.
+The Chief Financial Officer and Vice Provost for Finance is responsible for final approvals.

 III.
 To Whom Does This Policy Apply

 Any fee that is charged to a University department (including sponsored activity) by another University department is designated a service center or recharge center fee.
 No service center or recharge center fee shall be instituted or increased without procedural approval as outlined in this document.

 A department should not be paid more than once to perform the functions for which it exists.
 The intent of the charge back system is to reimburse a department for the actual cost of providing services beyond the state-funded portion of their budget.
 Exemptions to this general policy may be made by the deciding authority.